 Otherwise, there is really not much at all to complain about.

-The Hollow Book I received now nests itself very comfortably in my shelf when not in use.
+The Hollow Book I received now nests itself very comfortably in my shelf when there is no gaming going on.
 And for this, I am grateful, as it allows me to shift my other dice tower into less obtrusive storage locations while not in use.
 It does not mean that I will not rely on my old tower, as it still functions very well, but for the sometimes every day occasion that pops of for a quick game here and there, it is a perfect solution.

 The bottom line for the Hollow Book sets is that they are true aesthetic marvels.
-I would treat their primary appeal would be for a show-stopping table presence that can neatly and fashionably be tucked away into a much un expecting location.
-The end result can be an extra degree of tidiness that can oft be lacking in some of our homes.
+I would treat their primary appeal as for a show-stopping table presence that can neatly and fashionably be tucked away into a much un expecting location.
+The end result can be an extra degree of tidiness that can sometimes be lacking in some of our homes.

 Thank you to the kind folks at Fyre and Ashe for supplying the materials for me to review!

 will be live on KICKSTARTER until Sat, November 25 2023 3:00 PM PST, and has a funding goal of $10,000.
 Check it out and back it HERE.

 Do you find that you’re missing too many reviews as we drop them?
 Provide your name and email below and we’ll keep you in the know of what we reviewed that week as well as other hot news!!!!!

 Jazz Paladin- Reviewer